EvanSimpson/hot-boilerplate/README.md

 Things I'm most likely to do next, in no order:

 1. Add `react-router`.
-2. Add `url-loader` for SVGs.
-3. Add animations / `CSSTransitionGroup` example
+2. Add animations / `CSSTransitionGroup` example
-4. Test the production build path and make sure it does anything
+3. Test the production build path and make sure it does anything
-5. Deal with awkward CSS modules placement (where the hell are css files supposed to go now?)
+4. Deal with awkward CSS modules placement (where the hell are css files supposed to go now?)
-6. Pull strings into locale file(s)
+5. Pull strings into locale file(s)

 #### Note:
 I have no intention of keeping this repository up to date.